 Responsibility for workplace diversity and the setting of measurable objectives is held by the Nominations and Remuneration Committee.
-The Committee is currently in the process of developing measurable diversity objectives and consequently is not compliant with Recommendation 2.5
+The Committee continues to assess desired measurable objectives and consequently is not fully compliant with Recommendation 2.5.

 The gender composition of Scales' Directors, Senior Managers and Management Team (comprising the top two layers of management) was as follows: